Bertonlome/TARS/tbd.md

-[x] AP ON + trim + counter 30s should be independent of the FSM in a dedicated thread [ ] We need to be able to activate/deactivate help from the briefing page [ ] Action that sets a parameter should check the parameter before announcing parameter set
+[x] AP ON + trim + counter 30s should be independent of the FSM in a dedicated thread [ ] We need to be able to activate/deactivate help from the briefing page [ ] Action that sets a parameter should check the parameter before announcing parameter set [ ] Need to set the comm frequency or add the behaviour to TARS

 [ ] Add attention getter web agent
 [ ] Add Tutorial for flight scenario with imm act item, and TARS interaction